 The world needs more good men.
 And you've been given the task to help build one.
 What a privilege!
 As a dad of four grown sons, I want to share three dad-friendly ideas to help you grow bold men of character who are prepared for whatever life throws their way.

-This post is based on a presentation by Jay Payleitner at Trail Life USA's annual Rise Up convention.
+This post is based on a presentation by Jay Payleitner at Trail Life USA's Summer Adventure and Family Convention.

 #1 Store up Genius Points.